 The Runner inventory location under the private data dir has the same expectations as inventory provided directly to ansible itself.
 It can be either a single file or script or a directory containing static inventory files or scripts.
-This inventory is automatically loaded and provided to Ansible when invoked and can be further limited or overridden on the command line or via an environment variable to specify the hosts directly.
+This inventory is automatically loaded and provided to Ansible when invoked and can be further overridden on the command line or via the ANSIBLE\INVENTORY environment variable to specify the hosts directly.
+Giving an absolute path for the inventory location is best practice, because relative paths are interpreted relative to the current working directory which defaults to the project directory.